 Basinger's biggest piece of advice is to stay interested in life.
 "I'm very thankful that I've had such longevity and variety," she said.
 "There are so many things in this life that I want to do and I can't do them all.
 I know that my inbox will be so full the day that I leave the planet.
 So you try to stay interested in life and bring some kind of comfort and pleasure to others on this planet as you're going through this journey."

-For successful actress Jane Seymour you're only as old as you feel.
+For successful actress Jane Seymour, you're only as old as you feel.
 "When I look at my actual chronological age, I'm in shock.
 I don't feel like someone in my mid-60s," she told The Huffington Post.
-"I don't behave like my parents did."
+"I don't behave as my parents did."
 The Feel Grand host is a big advocate of inner wellness and radiance, ditching plastic surgery in favor of natural beauty.
 "I don't do Botox or Restylane," she said.
-"I've just decided to accept the aging process, and be as happy and healthy as I can for as long as I have the privilege of being here."

-Before being scouted in a New York restaurant by American Apparel's then creative director, Marsha Brady, Jacky O'Shaughnessy, 62, had never modeled before.
-In 2011, she starred in their Advanced Basics campaign dressed in lingerie with the tagline "sexy has no expiration date," and the internet went crazy, mostly with praise for the mature move, applauding the retailer for "embracing old age."
+Before being scouted in a New York restaurant by American Apparel's then creative director, Marsha Brady, Jacky O'Shaughnessy had never modeled before.
+In 2011, she starred in its Advanced Basics campaign dressed in lingerie with the tagline "sexy has no expiration date," and the internet went crazy, mostly with praise for the mature move, applauding the retailer for "embracing old age."
 Jacky agrees.
 "I was game the whole time," she told Elle.
 "I'm comfortable.
 I don't feel that any of this is inappropriate.
-When people talk about age appropriate hairstyles, and age appropriate dressing, well, whose age?
+When people talk about age-appropriate hairstyles, and age-appropriate dressing, well, whose age?
 And who are you?"